 Step 2: Get Specific with Personas

 Once you have a broad definition of your target audience, you can narrow this further by identifying key interests or attributes that your core target audience has in common.
-Personas include more detailed characteristics such as lifestyle, interests, hobbies, engagement in social media, etc. These personal attributes give you better insight to how your target audience members spend their time and where they get their information, which is a crucial component in defining how you’re going to reach them.
+Personas include more detailed characteristics such as lifestyle, interests, hobbies, engagement in social media, etc. These personal attributes give you a better insight into how your target audience members spend their time and where they get their information, which is a crucial component in defining how you’re going to reach them.

 Write out very specific buyer profiles that reflect your ideal customers based on the information you have gathered.
 These are meant to be fictional characters that essentially help you put a face with a name.
 You likely know people similar to these characters and this research will help you identify how these individuals think and what influences their purchasing decisions.
 Consider your best customers, they could be a good baseline.